torvalds/linux/Documentation/virt/hyperv/hibernation.rst

 Considerations for Guest VM Hibernation
 ---------------------------------------
-Linux guests on Hyper-V can also be hibernated, in which case the hardware is the virtual hardware provided by Hyper-V to the guest VM.
+GNU/Linux guests on Hyper-V can also be hibernated, in which case the hardware is the virtual hardware provided by Hyper-V to the guest VM.
 Only the targeted guest VM is hibernated, while other guest VMs and the underlying Hyper-V host continue to run normally.
 While the